 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

-Game 5 of the NHL Playoffs Second Round at American Airlines Center showcases the Dallas Stars and the Seattle Kraken facing off at 9:30 PM on Thursday, May 11 ET, airing on TNT, SportsNet, and TVAS.
-The series is tied 2-2.
+The Dallas Stars and Seattle Kraken play Thursday in Game 5 of the NHL Playoffs Second Round at American Airlines Center, starting at 9:30 PM ET on TNT, SportsNet, and TVAS.
+The teams are tied up 2-2 in the series.
 The Stars are favored (-190) against the Kraken (+160).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!